 “We offer a full range of classes a few blocks away at Akasha Yoga 150 East Hansen Ave.”
 Or you can enjoy classes online from the comfort of your guestroom.

 What have been your biggest hurdles in running and operating your own yoga business?

 “I believe that the biggest hurdle is similar to what most small business owners experience: we got into the business because we are passionate about something – not actually knowing much about business.
 It has been a stretch to develop skills in management and marketing while having enough time to teach and continue to evolve as a yogi and teacher.”

 When you are dealing with said hurdles, which aspects of your yoga practice help you navigate them with more tranquility and grace?

 “Breathing is key.
 Also, the philosophical anchors of yoga are helpful reminders.
 Selfless service, love, compassion, and trusting in the larger flow of life are incredibly helpful when I am stressed about any aspect of running my business.”

 Thank you, Neesha, for taking the time to chat with us about all things yoga!
 We have enjoyed taking private lessons from you, and we know our guests have as well.
 We are especially thankful for your continued dedication to bringing yoga to the corporate world through teaching classes to our business guests during their events.
 Thanks to you, Jackson Hole residents and visitors have access to creating more balance in every facet of their lives.
 We wish you the best of luck on your current and future endeavors, and we’ll be seeing you on the mat very soon!

 Looking for things – like yoga – to do between sessions of your corporate meetings?
-Check out our new eBrochure CHOCKFULL of great tips, tricks and activities for your visit to Jackson Hole.
+Reach out to our Adventure Center team for great tips, tricks and activities for your visit to Jackson Hole.